 - A. Methods of service.
 Service of a summons shall be by mail unless the court directs that personal service be made. - B. Issuance.
-Upon receipt of a complaint, the clerk shall docket the action, forthwith issue a summons and deliver it for service.
-Upon the request of the prosecution, separate or additional summons shall issue against any defendant.
+On receipt of a complaint, the clerk shall docket the action, forthwith issue a summons, and deliver it for service.
+On the request of the prosecution, separate or additional summons shall issue against any defendant.
 Any defendant may waive the issuance or service of summons. - C. Execution; form.
-The summons shall be signed by the judge or the clerk, be directed to the defendant, and must contain: - (1) the name of the court and county in which the complaint is filed, the docket number of the case, and the name of the defendant to whom the summons is directed: - (2) a direction that the defendant appear at the time and place set forth; - (3) the name and address of the prosecuting attorney, if any, otherwise the address of the law enforcement entity filing the complaint; - (4) The summons shall be substantially in the form approved by the supreme court. - D. Summons; time to appear.
+The summons shall be substantially in the form approved by the Supreme Court.
+The summons shall be signed by the judge or the clerk and be directed to the defendant, and must contain - (1) the name of the court and county in which the complaint is filed, the docket number of the case, and the name of the defendant to whom the summons is directed; - (2) a direction that the defendant appear at the time and place set forth; and - (3) the name and address of the prosecuting attorney, if any; otherwise the address of the law enforcement entity filing the complaint. - D. Summons; time to appear.
 Service shall be made at least ten (10) days before the defendant is required to appear.
-If service is made by mail an additional three (3) days shall be added pursuant to Rule 6-104.
-Service by mail is complete upon mailing.

-- E. Summons; service of copy.
+If service is made by mail an additional three (3) days shall be added under Rule 6-104 NMRA.
+Service by mail is complete on mailing. - E. Summons; service of copy.
 The summons and complaint shall be served together.
-The prosecution shall furnish the person making service with such copies as are necessary. - F. Summons; by whom served.
+The prosecution shall furnish the person making service with all copies as are necessary. - F. Summons; by whom served.
 In criminal actions any process may be served by the sheriff of the county where the defendant may be found, or by any other person who is over the age of eighteen (18) years and not a party to the action. - G. Summons; service by mail.
-A summons and complaint may be served upon any defendant by the clerk of the court, the judge or the prosecutor mailing a copy of the summons and of the complaint (by first-class mail, postage prepaid) to the person to be served.
-If a defendant fails to appear in person, or by counsel when permitted by these rules, at the time and place specified in the summons, the court may: - (1) issue a warrant for the defendant's arrest, and thereafter the action shall be treated as if the warrant had been the first process in the action; or - (2) direct that service of such summons and complaint may be made by a person authorized by Paragraph F of this rule in the manner prescribed for personal service by Paragraph H of this rule.
+A summons and complaint may be served on any defendant by the clerk of the court, the judge, or the prosecutor mailing a copy of the summons and a copy of the complaint, by first-class mail, postage prepaid, to the person to be served.
+If a defendant fails to appear in person, or by counsel when permitted by these rules, at the time and place specified in the summons, the court, after review of the file to determine whether the summons was returned as not delivered, may

+- (1) issue a warrant for the defendant's arrest, and thereafter the action shall be treated as if the warrant had been the first process in the action; or - (2) direct that service of the summons and complaint may be made by a person authorized by Paragraph F of this rule in the manner prescribed for personal service by Paragraph I of this rule.